 The REIT continues to monitor the value of its properties affected by COVID-19.
 The REIT revises its estimates concerning rental growth and lease renewal assumptions to reflect expected market conditions, and currently, future cash flows are expected to remain relatively stable as government and credit rated tenants comprise the majority of the REIT's tenant base.
 It is not possible however, to forecast with certainty how COVID-19 will continue to impact the valuation of the REIT's investment properties.
+Due to the COVID-19 pandemic and its ongoing impact on the economy, and specifically its unknown future impact on the real estate market, there is heightened uncertainty surrounding the valuation of investment properties.
+Consequently, there is a need to apply a higher degree of judgment as it pertains to the forward-looking assumptions that underlie the REIT's valuation methodologies.
 The REIT however remains committed to owning high-quality assets with long term value propositions.

-For the three and six months ended June 30, 2021, the REIT had a fair value loss of \$2,166 and \$4,514, respectively.
-The fair value loss was largely due to higher vacancy allowances and moderated leasing assumptions on certain properties, which was partially offset by the increase in value of certain properties that benefited from contractual rent step-ups.
+For the three and nine months ended September 30, 2021, the REIT had a fair value gain of \$3,372 and a fair value loss of \$1,142, respectively.
+The Q3-2021 fair value gain was largely due to the increase in value of certain externally appraised properties as well as properties that benefited from contractual rent step-ups, offset by moderated leasing assumptions on certain properties.
+The YTD-2021 fair value loss was largely attributable to higher vacancy allowances and moderated leasing assumptions on certain properties, which was partially offset by the increase in value of certain properties which reflect external appraisals, positive leasing activity and contractual rent step-ups.

-The key valuation assumptions for the REIT's investment properties as at June 30, 2021 and 2020 are as follows:
+The key valuation assumptions for the REIT's investment properties as at September 30, 2021 and 2020 are as follows:

-2021 2020 Tarminal and direct conitalination rates, range 4.750/ +0.40.250/ 4.750/ += 10.050/ Terminal and direct capitalization rates - range 4.75% to 10.25% 4.75% to 10.25% Terminal and direct capitalization rate - weighted average 6.26% 6.29% Discount rates - range 5.75% to 10.25% 5.75% to 10.25% Discount rate - weighted average 7.06% 7.08%
+2021 2020 Terminal and direct capitalization rates - range 4.75% to 10.25% 4.75% to 10.25% Terminal and direct capitalization rate - weighted average 6.26% 6.27% Discount rates - range 5.75% to 10.25% 5.75% to 10.25% Discount rate - weighted average 7.06% 7.07%